Flappizy/BatchPaymentRepo/README.md

 This repo is used to demonstrate how to make batch payment(100k payments) in a reasonable amount of time

 # Introduction
-This was a interview question i got recently at a fintech company which i failed, I was asked how could I optimize a code that made a batch payment from a source account and to about 100k different destination accounts, this code made the payment synchronously by looping through every account
+This was a interview question i got recently at a fintech company which i failed, I was asked how could I optimize a code that made a batch payment from a source account and to about 100k different destination accounts, the current code made the payment synchronously by looping through every account

 # Solution
-The solution I came up with is making this payments happen asynchronously in batches Below is the code that does all the work
+The solution I came up with is making this payments happen asynchronously and in batches Below is the code that does all the work
 <pre>
   <code>